frankthelen/rools/README.md

 TL;DR

-Technically, this is achieved by hashing the premises (remember, a function is an object in JavaScript).
+Technically, this is achieved by hashing the premises functions (remember, a function is an object in JavaScript).
 This can be a classic function or an ES6 arrow function.
 This can be a reference or the function directly.